How to Get a Great Night’s Sleep in the Land(s) of the Midnight Sun

 To begin your preparations, pack a comfortable eye mask and ask about whether your accommodations have window coverings that can block the sun.

 You can blame electrification, in part, for some of our sleep struggles.
-“The average night’s sleep until lightbulbs were invented 150 years ago was nine hours a night,” Teitelbaum says.
-For those 18-60, the Centers for Disease Control recommends at least seven hours a night; those 61-64 need seven to nine, and those 65 and older need seven or eight.
+“The average night’s sleep, until lightbulbs were invented 150 years ago, was nine hours a night,” Teitelbaum says.
+For those ages 18–60, the Centers for Disease Control recommends at least seven hours a night; ages 61–64 need seven to nine, and those 65 and older need seven or eight.

-The downside of shorting yourself on sleep: A persistent lack can lead to health concerns, Teitelbaum says.
-“Sleep is critical for numerous things besides simply energy,” he says.
+There is a very real downside to shorting yourself on sleep.
+Teitelbaum says that a persistent lack can lead to health concerns: “Sleep is critical for numerous things besides simply energy,” he says.
 Those who don’t get enough rest can be prone to chronic pain, weight gain, cognitive and immune dysfunction, and premature aging.

 Clockwise from left: passionflower, lemon balm and valerian, natural sleep remedies./Shutterstock

-Teitelbaum advocates various natural and non-habit-forming sleep aids, such as sustained-release melatonin at bedtime or herbs such as valerian, passionflower and lemon balm.
+Teitelbaum advocates various natural and non-habit-forming sleep aids, such as sustained-release melatonin at bedtime or herbal sleep aids such as valerianpassionflower and lemon balm.
 Avoid stimulants, including coffee or sugar, close to bedtime.

 How to trick your brain